g-guerzoni/react-redux-skeleton/README.md

 ## How to build

 - npm run build / yarn build
-- Copy all content from the "public folder to the server
+- Copy all content from the "public" folder to the server

 ## Backlog